shuaixu1997/cs371p_blog/README.md

 ### What's my experience of the class?

 Fantastic.
-Professor Downing mentioned the word "interview" a lot in class, and everytime it thrills me to switch on the work mode.
+Professor Downing mentioned the word "interview" a lot in class, and every time it thrills me to switch on the work mode.
 Class notes are also available on github, so that we can always keep track of any materials in case it comes up.
 The lecture was fairly easy to follow.
 We went over Docker briefly, a little bit c++ basics and the usage of assertions.
-I used to make tests using assertion, and I was not able to judge other cases if the assertion stucks at one place.
+I used to make tests using assertion, and I was not able to judge other cases if the assertion stuck at one place.
 This is one of the very few experiences that I found the lecture could be so practical and close to real-life programming experience instead of theories, so I liked it a lot.

 ### What's my pick-of-the-week or tip-of-the-week?